Morpheus636/pi-scanner/README.md

 - [Raspberry Pi Active Cooler](https://www.raspberrypi.com/products/active-cooler/) (Not strictly necessary, but SDRTrunk can be fairly CPU intensive.)
 - [Raspberry Pi Touch Display 2](https://www.raspberrypi.com/products/touch-display-2/) (PiScanner could be adapted to work with the original touch display, but the new model is highly recommended due to its higher resolution.
 You will need the 15-22 pin display cable to connect it to Pi 5.
 You can also ignore the parts about rotating the display if you use the original.)
 - [Raspberry Pi RTC Battery](https://www.raspberrypi.com/products/rtc-battery/) (Not required for online-only use, but if you intend to use the Pi Scanner without internet, you need an RTC to ensure timestamps are correct.)
+- [RASPIAUDIO Mic+ V3](https://raspiaudio.com/product/mic/) (Any Audio HAT will work, but this one is useful because it includes both speakers and a headphone jack.
+Not required if you are using PiScanner only as a streaming node or Bluetooth audio.)
 - Touch Display Case (There are currently no commercially available cases for the Touch Display 2.
 SmartiPi says they will launch one in March 2025)
 - MiroSD Card
 - USB-C Power Supply (The official 27W adapter is recommended, but and 5V 5A USB-C power adapter will work.)